sergeykuzmich/terraform-digitalocean-variables/master_README.md

 }
 ```

-> Variable usage prevents deploying an infrastructure with undefined or misspelled 'image', 'distribution', 'size' or 'region'.
+> Variables prevents infrastructure deploying with undefined or misspelled 'image', 'distribution', 'size' or 'region'.